murlsousa/todo-app/README.md

 - Add an ORM
 - Run in GCP

-## How to run
+## How to install

+* Download Poetry (https://github.com/python-poetry/poetry) to develop this small app.
+* Download the app from https://github.com/murlsousa/todo-app and clone it.
+* Run "poetry install" in the directory of the project.
+* You should be ready to start testing

 ## How to test

-I used Poetry (https://github.com/python-poetry/poetry) to develop this small app.

 Using pytest to run the unit tests.